ry1209/Work-Queue/README.md

 # Work-Queue
-Python multi-threaded queue management system which can be used for a variety of purposes including web automation.
+Python multi-threaded queue management system that contains any number of work items which are passed out to consuming processes in order of priority.
+This can be used for any automation purposes including web automation.
 It leverages the Python queue module, which implements three types of queues:
 1. FIFO (First In, First Out)
 2. LIFO (Last In, First Out)